TPB Information Sheet TPB(I) 15/2012

 - maintaining up-to-date policies and procedures of the practice in relation to the handling of client money or other client property

 The list of things in paragraph 14 is not exhaustive.
-This means that an agent can take additional steps to ensure they account to their clients for money or other property held on trust.
-It will be a matter for the agent to consider what steps are appropriate given the nature and size of their practice.
+This means that a tax practitioner can take additional steps to ensure they account to their clients for money or other property held on trust.
+It will be a matter for the tax practitioner to consider what steps are appropriate given the nature and size of their practice.

 The Accounting Professional and Ethical Standards Board have released APES 310 Dealing with Client Monies (APES 310).
 This is a standard that applies to members of relevant professional bodies that have adopted it.
-While it is not binding on all tax and BAS agents, it provides useful guidance on what steps an agent can take to ensure that they account to their clients for money or other property held on trust.
+While it is not binding on all tax practitioners, it provides useful guidance on what steps a tax practitioner can take to ensure that they account to their clients for money or other property held on trust.
 This standard provides that members, among other things:

 - shall be accountable for all client monies and keep client monies separate from all other monies of the member